 The QAPP defines the policies, procedures, specifications, standards, and documentation necessary to 1) provide data of adequate quality to meet monitoring objectives, and 2) minimize loss of air quality data due to malfunctions or out-of-control conditions.
 Along with the QAPP, the Quality Management Plan (QMP) describes the organizational structure; functional responsibilities of management and staff; lines of authority; and required interfaces between planning, implementing, assessing, and reporting activities involving environmental data operations.
-The latest QAPP was submitted to the USEPA in April 2020.
-An updated version of the QMP will be submitted by NDEP-BAQP Fall of 2021.
+The latest QAPP and QMP were both submitted to the USEPA in August 2023.